 Turbidity is a measure of the clarity of the water, specifically from the presence of suspended particles in the water.
 Turbidity will typically increase as the suspended particles in the water increase, lowering clarity of the water.
 Turbidity may be caused by a variety of factors from the bottom sediments, erosion, algae production, and runoff and possibly from fish species such as carp.
 Suspended particles can capture heat from the sun raising water temperature as well (often witnessed in shallow waters).
-Turbidity readings on Portage Lake averaged 0.85 NTU's in June to 1.07 NTU's in August to 1.13 NTU's in September with similar readings throughout the water column.
-Shoreline sampling averaged was 1.5 NTU's in June, 1.2 NTU's in August and 0.86 NTU's in September.
-The tributaries average was overall higher, which would be expected in a shallow, flowing system (17.9 NTU's average in May and 9.4 NTU's in September).
-The tributary readings are much higher than previous years.
-During the May sampling, Glenn, Hansen and Stream #9 were outliers compared to historical data (30, 60,11 NTU's) During the September sampling, Hansen Creek and Stream #9 had a high reading of 34 and 10 NTU's.
-In 2016, Stream #9 was the only elevated reading.
-Rain can affect turbidity and a rain event had occurred prior to the spring sampling.
-Generally, more mixing occurs in shallow water, closer to the substrate.
+Turbidity readings on Portage Lake ranged from -1.07 - -0.65 NTU's in June to -0.69-1.01 NTU's in late July to 0.27-1.43 NTU's in September.
+Shoreline sampling ranged from-0.58-4.79 NTU's in June, -0.51-0.67 NTU's in late August and 0.18 to 0.28 NTU's in September.
 The World Health Organization (WHO) requires drinking water be less than 5 NTU's, but recreational water can be significantly higher.
 Overall, the turbidity readings on Portage Lake are within safe drinking water standards and overall show that clarity should be very good on the lake.